 Disney employees can already benefit from the program when they’ve worked for the company for a 90-day period.
 Qualifying employees will get their tuition costs for online academic courses paid fully upfront, and there are more than 10 institutions of higher education that participate in the Aspire program, including The University of Florida, The University of Arizona, and The University of Denver.

 The benefits for Disney workers cover certificate and trade programs and associate, bachelor’s, and master’s degrees.
 Currently, over 11,500 of Disney’s massive workforce members are using the company’s Aspire program to earn their academic degrees.
 The most popular majors are hospitality, social science, business, and applied psychology.

 Walmart and Sam’s Club

 Walmart & Sam’s Club College Tuition Assistance Program is called the “Live Better U” program.
 Under this program, the retail giant’s employees can earn academic degrees totally paid upfront at a number of partner universities and colleges.

-Already after having worked at Walmart or Sam’s Club for just one day, the employees can sign up for online certificates, associates, or bachelor’s programs, and the areas of study include business, healthcare, technology, and supply chain management.
+Already, after having worked at Walmart or Sam’s Club for just one day, the employees can sign up for online certificates, associates, or bachelor’s programs, and the areas of study include business, healthcare, technology, and supply chain management.
 It goes without saying that, to benefit from this amazing opportunity, applicants need to hold a high school or equivalent diploma.
-Employees that do not can easily benefit from Onsego’s GED prep course that’s fully recognized by GED Testing Service.
+Employees who do not can easily benefit from Onsego’s GED prep course that’s fully recognized by GED Testing Service.